Open Source Licences Wars - Revision 2

 Prominent examples of permissive licences include:

-1. The various BSD licences, under which the “Berkeley Software Development” UNIX variant were made available.
+1. The various BSD licences, under which the “Berkeley Software Development” UNIX variant was made available.
 The original 4-clause BSD licence contained an additional advertising clause, that required publishing the names of the copyright holders on every advertising material.
 This proved to be a problem and was rendered GPL-incompatible and so using this licence is no longer recommended.

 Later on, the advertising clause was removed to formulate the 3-clause and 2-clause BSD licences, which are both less problematic and GPL-compatible.

 2. The MIT X11 License was created by MIT for their X Window System software.
-It explicitly allows to do many activities with the licensed code, including sub-licensing, which means converting derived works of the code to different licences.
+It explicitly allows to do many activities with the licensed code, including sub-licensing, which means converting derivative works of the code to different licences.

 4. The ISC licence is functionally equivalent to the 2-clause BSD-licence, with some “language made unnecessary by the Berne convention removed”.
 This licence is also favoured by the OpenBSD project.